Appium Java SDK

 InitOptions.ScreenshotOption.Base64Add a screenshot to the json report and the Report object in Base64.
 Available using the screenshotBase64 field

-InitOptions.ScreenshotOption.FileSave a screenshot as separately .png file. the name of the screenshot is the same as the id of the corresponding report.
+InitOptions.ScreenshotOption.FileSave a screenshot as separately .jpeg file. the name of the screenshot is the same as the id of the corresponding report.

-InitOptions.ScreenshotOption.BothSave the screenshot as a .png file and also as Base64 in the json report.
+InitOptions.ScreenshotOption.BothSave the screenshot as a .jpeg file and also as Base64 in the json report.
 See options above

 Global screenshot config: